MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-rms.md

 For more information about templates in the Azure portal, see [Configuring and managing templates for Azure Information Protection](../deploy-use/configure-policy-templates.md).

+## I've already protected a document and now want to grant addition usage rights or add users—do I need to reprotect the document?

+If the document was protected by using a label or template, there's no need to reprotect the document.
+Modify the label or template by making your changes to the usage rights or add new groups (or users), and then save and publish these changes:

+- When a user hasn't accessed the document before you made the changes, the changes take effect as soon as the user opens the document.

+- When a user has already accessed the document, these changes take effect when their [use license](../deploy-use/configure-usage-rights.md#rights-management-use-license) expires.
+Only if you cannot wait for the use license to expire must you reprotect the document, which effectively creates a new version of the document and a new use license for the user.

+If the document was protected by using custom permissions, you cannot change the permissions for the existing document.
+You must protect the document again and specify all the users and all the usage rights that are required for this new version of the document.
+To reprotect a protected document, you must have the Full Control usage right.

 ## I have a hybrid deployment of Exchange with some users on Exchange Online and others on Exchange Server—is this supported by Azure RMS?
 Absolutely, and the nice thing is, users will be able to seamlessly protect and consume protected emails and attachments across the two Exchange deployments.
 For this configuration, [activate Azure RMS](../deploy-use/activate-service.md) and [enable IRM for Exchange Online](https://technet.microsoft.com/library/dn151475%28v=exchg.150%29.aspx), then [deploy and configure the RMS connector](../deploy-use/deploy-rms-connector.md) for Exchange Server.